t1protocol/t1/utils/README.md

    ```bash
    ./generate_wallets.sh 2 -a
    ```
-   - In addition to creating `wallets.txt`, the script will look for `../docker-compose/reth/network-configs/genesis.json`.
+   - In addition to creating `wallets.txt`, the script will look for `genesis.json` located in the [infrastructure repository](https://github.com/t1protocol/infrastructure).
    - If found, it backs up the existing file, then appends the newly generated addresses under `.alloc`.
    - **Requires** `jq`.
 If `jq` is missing, the script will skip the append step.